itrus/bash-scripts-NGS/RNA-seq/readme.md

 - Try to keep models as simple as possible.
 - GO analysis is more sensitive then DEG analysis.
 You can use more conservative model for GO analysis, even if it gives almost no results for DEGs.

-3. Open and run the R script with R-Studio.
-   - Use **Code > Run Region > Run All** (Control+Alt+R) if you want to see results in R-Studio.
-   - Use **File > Knit Document** if you need a report file to be generated.
-4. As a result, several files are created
+2. Upon running the final part of the script, several files are created
    - HTML report is created
      - Initial and adjusted PCA charts are included in this report.
 Raw data for latter one is also in the report.
      - Adjusted gene-expression values (after solving the model) are stored in GE.csv.
 This file can be used to identify sex in your samples, if necessary.
 E.g. Teixeira et al. (https://doi.org/10.3390/genes10121010) identified DEGs in porcine fetuses bsed on their sex: DDX3Y, KDM5D, ZFY, EIF2S3Y, EIF1AY.
 Find them in Excel-file.
 These genes are expressed well only in males.